keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ### Step 4: Install demo projects

+There are three projects being created then running `./install-cloudautomation-workshop.sh`
+1. demo-delivery: two stage delivery of the simplenode app
+2. release-validation: a simple quality gate project to demo automating release validation
+3. keptnwebservice: a simple project to deploy the "Sample CI/CD Web Interface" to trigger keptn sequences

+Here some more information!
-The demo project is called `demo-delivery`.
+The core demo project is called `demo-delivery`.
 It is a two stage delivery pipeline of services with the name pattern tnt-TENANTID-svc.
 The idea is that every attendee of the workshop gets its own service.
 The story is that we are all working for a SaaS provider and we are all responsible for our individual tenants.

 In order to create tenants for each student we need to create a file called `tenants.sh` in the `cloudautomation/scripts` folder that sets the TENANTID into an array as described here.
 The tenant IDs must only contain alphanumeric characters and have to be lowercase.
 Here is an example for 3 tenants: